FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 ```
 Output solution file for this step can be found in `1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Solutions/Sample1_20mers_num_kmers_vs_jaccard_solution.png`.
 Notice that it is a picture file of a scatter-plot.
 Therefore do not be surprised if a new window opens up when you run your program with a picture of a scatter-plot.

-12. Save this program as in exercise (5.), and then run it for various values of `k` to get a feel for how the number of Kmers in common and the jaccard-similarities vary with `k`.
+13. Save this program as in step (7.), and then run it for various values of `k` to get a feel for how the number of Kmers in common and the jaccard-similarities vary with `k`.
 As in the previous exercise, you should see that larger `k` will result in fewer pairs of sequences with Kmers in common (also referred to as fewer "hits"), and also that fewer Kmers in common correlates with a smaller jaccard-similarity, so that larger `k` means smaller sensitivity (smaller scores) but also larger specificity (fewer hits).

 ## Solution Check instructions: